EnthusiasticWe are music students dedicated to orchestra work – tomorrow’s professional orchestra musicians.

 The Junge Deutsche Philharmonie works regularly with internationally renowned artists.
 Since 2014, Jonathan Nott has been its Principal Conductor and Artistic Advisor; the appointment was made immediately after their first collaboration, a Mahler project in the spring of 2013.
 He follows Lothar Zagrosek who moulded the orchestra as Principal Guest Conductor and Artistic Advisor from 1995 to 2014.
 Other recent guest conductors have included David Afkham, George Benjamin, Ivor Bolton, Sylvain Cambreling, Dennis Russell Davies, Susanna Mälkki, Bruno Mantovani, Sir Neville Marriner, Sir Roger Norrington and Andrés Orozco-Estrada.
 The players’ artistic skills have been enhanced by soloists such as Martin Fröst, Sol Gabetta, Martin Helmchen, Sergey Khachatryan, Truls Mørk, Sergei Nakariakov, Christiane Oelze, Julian Steckel, Antoine Tamestit, Christian Tetzlaff, Carolin Widmann and Jörg Widmann, and by working with composers including Beat Furrer, Heiner Goebbels, Enno Poppe, Wolfgang Rihm, José María Sánchez-Verdú, Jörg Widmann and Hans Zender.

-The Junge Deutsche Philharmonie enjoys special partnerships with the Bamberg Symphony Orchestra, the and the Berlin Philharmonic.
+The Junge Deutsche Philharmonie enjoys special partnerships with the Bamberg Symphony Orchestra and the Berlin Philharmonic.
 From the 2015-2016 season on, the Bamberg Symphony will act as mentor to the Junge Deutsche Philharmonie, with leading Orchestra members coaching their young colleagues in a yearly rehearsal workshop, followed by concerts in Bamberg.
 In addition, each year the Berlin Philharmonic invites the orchestra to the Philharmonie in Berlin, where its concerts are broadcast live via the Berlin Philharmonic’s Digital Concert Hall.

 In 1974, when they had just grown out of the German Federal Youth Orchestra, a group of young musicians founded a follow-on orchestra: the Federal Students’ Orchestra – Junge Deutsche Philharmonie.
 Today, former members of the Junge Deutsche Philharmonie play in the leading orchestras and hold chairs at music academies.
 Another lasting influence is exerted through the other ensembles which grew out of the orchestra, for example the Ensemble Modern and Deutsche Kammerphilharmonie Bremen, the Ensemble Resonanz or the Freiburg Baroque Orchestra.